 Give Your Outdoor Lighting an LED Makeover

-Thanks to technology advances and price drops in recent years, LED landscape lighting is now the preferred type, advises Rigs Santos, a Walton EMC residential energy advisor.
-LEDs use 25 to 30 percent of the energy and last up to 25 times longer than halogen incandescent, according to Energy.gov
+Thanks to technology advances and price drops, LED lighting is now preferred for landscaping and security lighting.
+LEDs use 25 to 30 percent of the energy and last up to 25 times longer than halogen incandescents, according to Energy.gov.

-Here are a few reasons Santos is advising homeowners to make the switch from traditional halogen bulbs to LEDs for all outdoor lighting applications:
+Here are a few reasons to make the switch from traditional halogen bulbs to LEDs for outdoor lighting:

 LED lighting consumes up to 80 percent less power than halogen bulbs.
-A 30 watt halogen bulb can be replaced with a 5 watt LED bulb to produce the equivalent light.
-The reason: Most of the energy powering an LED bulb converts into light while more than 90 percent of a halogen bulb’s energy gets wasted as heat.
+A 30-watt halogen bulb can be replaced with a 5-watt LED bulb to produce the equivalent light.

-Halogen lights are fragile and break easily.
+Halogen lights break easily.
 LEDs are much more durable.

 Same as halogen bulbs, LED diodes turn on instantly in milliseconds.
 That’s why LEDs are widely used in motion-activated floodlights.

 Most landscape lighting systems currently using low-voltage halogen bulbs can be easily converted to LEDs.

 LEDs can be recycled.
 Traditional halogen lights contain mercury and can’t be recycled.